Jaseci-Labs/jaseci/support/jac-lang.org/docs/book.md

 --8<-- "module_structure.jac"
 ```

-### Emphasizing Declarations and Definitions in Jac
+### Emphasizing the Separation of Declarations and Definitions

 In the pursuit of more organized, scalable, and readable codebases, the Jac programming language revives the distinction between ability declarations and definitions.
 This approach is a deviation from Python, which do not explicitly separate method definitions from their declarations.